Mandy J Maguire, PhD

 Dr. Maguire received her undergraduate degree in psychology at Penn State University where she focused on cognition and development.
 Following a year as a research assistant in Carnegie Mellon University's Center for Cognitive Brain Imaging, she began the Developmental Psychology PhD program at Temple University.
 There she worked with Kathy Hirsh-Pasek studying semantic development in children, focusing primarily on verb learning.
 In her dissertation she identified various cues that children use to learn new verbs, and then extended that work with English speaking children to those learning Japanese and Spanish.
 Dr. Maguire then returned to her work in cognitive neuroscience during a postdoctoral fellowship at the University of Louisville in the Developmental Neuroscience Lab where her primary work included collecting data for a longitudinal study of early EEG markers of later reading disabilities.
 Since starting at the University of Texas at Dallas her work she has worked to combine behavioral and neurolinguisic techniques to better understand typical language development.

-Lynda Sides is a doctoral student in Cognition and Neuroscience at UTD.
-She received her B.A. in Psychology, earned a master's degree from Ohio State University in Guidance and Counseling, and worked as a counselor for a number of years.
-She recently earned an M.S. in Molecular and Cell Biology from Eastern New Mexico University, using electrophysiological and florescence imaging techniques to study the interaction of nitric oxide and dopamine on Helix aspersa neurons.
+Lynda Sides is a doctoral student in Cognition and Neuroscience at UT Dallas.
+She received her BA in Psychology, earned a master's degree from Ohio State University in Guidance and Counseling, and worked as a counselor for a number of years.
+She recently earned a MS in Molecular and Cell Biology from Eastern New Mexico University, using electrophysiological and florescence imaging techniques to study the interaction of nitric oxide and dopamine on Helix aspersa neurons.
 Her current research interests include the electrophysiological investigation of neural signatures accompanying word class representation in the cerebrum.

-Anna Fitzhugh is a doctoral student in the Communication Sciences and Disorders program at the University of Texas at Dallas.
-She earned her M.A. in Psychology at San Diego State University in 2010, with an emphasis in cognitive and linguistic development.
-She achieved certification as a Certified Academic Language Practitioner in 2008, and earned a B.A. in Psychology in 2006 at the University of Colorado at Boulder.
-Her current interests include the psychological and neurological mechanisms involved in learning disabilities, particularly dyslexia.
+Anna Fitzhugh is a doctoral student in the Communication Sciences and Disorders program at The University of Texas at Dallas.
+She achieved certification as a Certified Academic Language Therapist in 2012, and has worked with children with dyslexia as a Reading Intervention Specialist since 2007.
+She earned her MA in Psychology at San Diego State University in 2010, with an emphasis in cognitive and linguistic development, and earned a BA in Psychology in 2006 at the University of Colorado at Boulder.
+Her current interests include the psychological and neurological mechanisms involved in specific learning disabilities, particularly dyslexia.

-Julie Schneider is a master's student in the Applied Cognition and Neuroscience program at UTD.
-She received her B.A. in English with a minor in Psychology from Texas Tech University.
-Her current research focuses on the use of Event Related Potentials and Time Frequency Analysis to better understand grammaticality errors in children with Specific Language Impairment.
-She plans to continue her education by receiving a PhD in Psychological Sciences with a focus on grammaticality and semantics in children with language disorders.
+Julie Schneider is doctoral student in the Psychological Sciences program.
+She received a MS in Applied Cognition and Neuroscience from UT Dallas in 2013, and a BA in English with a minor in Psychology from Texas Tech University in 2011.
+Her current research focuses on the use of Event Related Potentials and Time Frequency Analysis to better understand grammaticality errors and sentence processing in typically developing children.